kigster/auto-dimming-clock/README.md

 When the switch turns on, the clock is on.
 The time is stored on Teensy backed by a 3.3V battery, and uses a crystal soldered on the bottom of Teensy.

 When the clock is running, you can:
-* single click rotary knob turns on/off neo pixel strip
+* Press single click rotary knob turns on/off neo pixel strip
-* double click rotary knob turns off/on 7-segment display
+* Press double click rotary knob turns off/on 7-segment display
 * moving rotary knob in this mode changes the brightness.
 There are 16 total values for brightness, from 0 to 15.
 * press and hold enters the menu to set the time
   * Once in the menu setup, rotating the knob changes the current hour.
 When done, click the knob once.